bcgov/devhub-app-web/web/README.md

       oc apply -f -
    ```
    > if you have trouble building the s2i builder image see [troubleshooting steps in the readme](https://github.com/bcgov/s2i-caddy-nodejs#usage)

+  - setup your keycloak realm and client in preperation for the deployment, ensure that you are setting your redirect uri's within the client correctly

 2. Build the Image

    ```